camomile-project/LREC2016/abstract.md

-# Collaborative Annotation Framework: camomile REST-API Server
+# Collaborative Annotation Framework: the Camomile REST-API Server

 Aiming for a flexible development and use, the collaborative annotation framework is implemented using state of the art web-based technologies, namely libraries and tools developed mostly in Javascript and Python.
 The ultimate purpose of the platform is to provide on demand overviews and details regarding the 3M data, and the associated automatic and manual annotations.
 Some views would be dedicated to the fine-grain inspection of annotation files, while some others would serve some higher-level task, such as summarizing the media of a specific corpus according to the exhaustiveness of their associated annotations, or the performance of the algorithms to infer the latter.
 Multiple users may be involved, synchronously or asynchronously, and with several roles (manual annotators, recognition algorithm developer, adjudicator).
 Web-based technologies and Javascript already comprise many building blocks suitable for supporting this kind of collaborative behavior.
 As illustrated in Figure 1, the proposed collaborative annotation framework follows a client/server architecture.
 This paradigm facilitates the work of multiple users on consistent data sources, as required by the project specifics.
 The involved server-side technologies rely solely on exchanges via the HTTP protocol, facilitating the design of interoperable software components.
 The server, described to a greater extent in the next section, focuses essentially on data and authentication management tasks, leaving the application logic to the client side.
 The aim of doing so is to design a general and consistent service, allowing the agile development of browser-based clients, each implemented according to a concrete use-case (e.g., annotation, error analysis, … ).